 Our quest for knowledge can be traced to the very beginning of civilization.
 There are many ancient relics that prove this, but one of the most notable ones is the Library of Alexandria.
-Founded at the beginning of the 3rd century BC, it was one of the earliest and most sophisticated centers for learning.
+Founded at the beginning of the 3rd century BC, it is one of the earliest and most sophisticated centers for learning.

 As the largest and most significant libraries in the ancient world, it contained over a million scrolls, which included works of the great thinkers of the age such as scientists, mathematicians and poets from various civilizations.

 Sadly, it was burned down by zealots during an invasion that was supposedly headed by Julius Caesar.
 The burning down of the Library of Alexandria is considered to be one of the greatest tragedies in the academic world.
 Humanity lost incalculable loss of ancient work that could never be retrieved again.

 Yet, like a phoenix rising from the ashes, man has continued to search.
 After many eras of destruction and senseless warfare, there were golden eras of enlightenment that marked a time of great progress.
 Science and the arts have particularly flourished over the past two centuries.

 Our natural curiosity that makes us ask the big questions is a gift of human intelligence.
 In fact, our brains are incredible, yet complex, works of art.
 With over 100 billion neurons, it enables us to synthesize, organize and memorize information at rapid speeds.
-If we learn how to use it correctly, we will have access to its unbound potential.
+If we learn how to use it correctly, we’ll have access to its unbound potential.

 The quality of our “information diet” has steadily declined over the years, with more and more people engaging their minds in superficial topics.
 Most reality TV shows and celebrity gossip are examples of entertainment sources that are essentially junk food for the mind and do not serve us in any way.

 First, most professionals are exhausted from their busy and rigorous schedules.
 After leaving work, all they want to do is switch off their brain by watching TV at home or going to happy hour.